A Struggling Edmonton Oiler Fanatic Junkie

 Unfortunately I am not that type of bandwagon fan, although I truly wish I was.

-It really began when I was playing 11 years old and playing hockey.
+It really began when I was a little boy playing hockey.
 All of my friends on my team had NHL teams that they were fans of, but I did not have a team.
 I was 11 years old, so I decided to choose the last Stanley Cup winner.
 It was in the summer of 1990.

 Just thinking about what I have written in the paragraph above makes me think I sound like I was a super-geek.
 Maybe I was.
 All I know is that I was a dedicated Edmonton Oiler hockey fanatic.
 I had two buddies at school that were in as deep as me.
 We were a click.
 Other kids teased us about our hockey team because we showcased our fandom.
 And they teased us that our hockey team sucked.
 The problem was that it was true… It takes time to learn enough to become a superfan, and by the time we had it all together it was about 1994 and we were truly cheering for a lousy hockey team.
 We were cheering for a team in a re-build.
 I still am.

 Now, people talk about the rebuild today, but the truth is that this has been a 21 year rebuild with some lucky bounces along the way.
 I was following the team when Messier was traded to New York but Steven Rice was going to be a big star and was part of the return package with Bernie Nicholls.
 Fuhr and Glenn Anderson were traded to Toronto but there was nothing to worry about because Peter Ing and Scott Thorton were going to be my new heroes someday.
 I have a very old metal table-hockey game from the 1950’s that had Montreal on side and Toronto on the other.
 I hated Montreal so I took masking tape and made Oiler uniforms to cover up the Canadiens’ uniforms and my starting forward line-up was and still is on that game today – Rice, Thorton, Dean MacAmmond.